WizardMath: Empowering Mathematical Reasoning for Large Language Models via Reinforced Evol-Instruct: Method

-Inspired by InstructGPT\cite{ouyang2022training} and PRMs\cite{lightman2023openai-verify-step-by-step}, we train two reward models to predict the quality of the instructions and the correctness of each step in the answer respectively: \begin{enumerate} \item Instruction Reward Model (IRM): This model aims to judge the quality of the evolved instructions on three aspects: i) Definition, ii) Precision, and iii) Integrity.
-To produce the ranking list training data of IRM, for each instruction, we firstly use ChatGPT and Wizard-E~\footnote{\quad Wizard-E named Wizard-Evol-Generator, which is an Alpha version fine-tuned Llama model specifically used to execute \EIname{} without APIs.} to generate 2\textasciitilde4 evolved instructions respectively.
-Then we leverage Wizard-E to rank the quality of those 4\textasciitilde8 instructions.
+Considering the necessity of quality control for evolved instructions and inspired by PRMs~\citep{lightman2023openai-verify-step-by-step}, we train two reward models to predict the quality of the instructions and the correctness of each step in the answer respectively: \paragraph{Instruction Reward Model (IRM)} This model aims to judge the quality of the evolved instructions on two aspects: i) Difficulty, and ii) Definition.
+To produce the ranking list training data of IRM, we leverage GPT-4 to rank the quality between those evolved instructions and original instruction.
+The one with high difficulty and clear definition will deserve a higher ranking.
+The detailed prompt of above ranking process is shown in the Appendix \ref{appendix:IRM_prompts}.

+Specifically, given an math instructions $q$, IRM ($Q \rightarrow \mathbb{R} $) assigns a score to $q$ to indicate its quality.
+We optimize ORM via the following pairwise ranking loss:

+where $r^q_j$ is the reward of chosen instruction and $r^q_k$ is the reward of rejected instruction, $m$ is the margin.

-\item Process-supervised Reward Model (PRM): As there is no powerful open-source math reasoning LLMs before this work, there is no simple way to support highly precise process supervision without professional human-labelers and close-source ChatGPT.
-Therefore, we depend on ChatGPT to provide process supervision, and ask it to assess the correctness of each step in the solutions generated by our model.
+\paragraph{Process-supervised Reward Model (PRM)} As there is no simple way to support highly precise process supervision without professional and expensive human-labelers, we depend on GPT-4 to provide process supervision, and ask it to assess the correctness of each step in the solutions generated by our model to produce PRM training data.
+The detailed prompt of above step level labeling process is shown in the Appendix \ref{appendix:PRM_prompts}.

-\item PPO training.
-We evolve the original math (GSM8k + MATH) instructions by 8 turns, increasing the data size from 15k to 96k.
-We use IRM and PRM to generate the instruction reward (${r^I}$) and the answer reward (${r^A}$).
-Then apply a product as the final reward $r = {r^I} \cdot {r^A}$.